-1. Communication Needs to Be Faster Than the Accelerating Pace of Change
+1. Communication Must Be Faster Than the Speed of Change

 As technology continues to evolve at an ever-quickening pace, with deep implications that impact every aspect of our lives, managing change has become a key source of corporate competitiveness.
 Of course, not everyone likes change, and in the business world, dealing with resistance to it generally falls to a company’s internal communications systems and processes.
 This is clearly a problem if your organization fails to recognize how internal communication sets the standard for how you want your employees to interact with one another and the customers they serve.